 10. AND FINALLY, WHAT THINGS ARE EXCITING/INSPIRING YOU RIGHT NOW?

 I am excited to go to bed tonight and start reading Jennifer Egan’s latest book Manhattan Beach.
 Her books resonate with me she captures transformative moments of life with all of its sadness and beauty.
 I loved the Goon Squad it took me back to living in New York City in my twenties.

-I am excited and inspired about our new product development and the release of our latest products including our All Natural Lemon Eucalyptus and Rosemary Hand Wash and our All Natural Pink Grapefruit and Peppermint Room Spray.
+I am excited and inspired about our new product development and the release of our latest products including our Natural Lemon Eucalyptus and Rosemary Hand Wash and our Natural Pink Grapefruit and Peppermint Room Spray.